4Cs of Diamonds

 Diamonds can have internal characteristics known as inclusions or external characteristics known as blemishes.
 Diamonds without inclusions or blemishes are rare; however, most characteristics can only be seen with magnification.
 Learn more about diamond clarity and how it is determined.

 The carat is the diamond’s physical weight measured in metric carats.
 One carat equals 1/5 gram and is subdivided into 100 points.
 Carat weight is the most objective of the 4Cs.
-It involves no estimates, comparisons or judgments.

 The Fifth C: Confidence